ShadowDev01/Paramx/README.md

 *  -w                    find urls & paths
 *  -c                    count and sort descending
 *  --cn                  count and sort descending with numbers
+*  -T                    Tag parameter to show where it found
 *  -A                    do all -a -i -s -f -p -w

 # save switches: